 1.2 Research Motivation

 Today, data plays an indispensable role in the healthcare industry[1].
-Especially for patients with a medical history, doctors usually need to combine the patient's historical data for diagnosis and treatment (for example, diabetes is often accompanied by complications, and doctors must carefully consider the interaction between drugs before prescribing drugs.
+Especially for patients with a medical history, doctors usually need to combine the patient's historical data for diagnosis and treatment (for example, diabetes is often accompanied by complications, and doctors must carefully consider the interaction between drugs before prescribing drugs (ref).
 Most importantly, patient data is usually very sensitive and is characterized by being complex and difficult to manage.
 The reality is that doctors spend a lot of energy attending to many patients every day.
 With the introduction of electronic medical records(EMRs), patient databases have gradually improved, but at the same time the data has also grown rapidly.
 As early as 2012, healthcare data accounted for 30% of global electronic data storage [1].
 In 2013, the amount of healthcare data was 153 exabytes-expected to grow to 2,314 exabytes by 2020 [1].
 Obviously, it is almost impossible to use human resources to process these data.
 How to effectively manage these data is critical.

-Fortunately, the development of cloud computing, quantum computers, and other technologies has made the processing and management of these data ‘easier’ .
-As and example, graphic representation can help doctors understand the meaning behind complex data and support them in making ‘more’ accurate judgments with the fastest speed and risk control.
+Fortunately, the development of cloud computing, quantum computers, and other technologies has made the processing and management of these data ‘easier’ [ref].
+As and example, graphic representation can help doctors understand the meaning behind complex data and support them in making ‘more’ accurate judgments with the fastest speed and risk control [ref].

 The benefits of data visualization to the healthcare industry are obvious.
 For example, by combining artificial intelligence (AI) and dashboard technology, we can best display and help doctors understand patient data.
 Machine learning a subset of AI can help doctors get rid of the trouble of manually processing large and complex patient data.
-ML can be used to predict the direction of the disease based on historical and real-time data the more data the more accurate the prediction.
+ML can be used to predict the direction of the disease based on historical and real-time data the more data the more accurate the prediction [].
 Therefore, the use of ML can save a lot of time and allow the doctor to focus on the main problem.
-Data visualization and algorithms can quickly extract useful information, organize data in an easy-to-understand way and present it to doctors to enhance treatment.
+Data visualization and algorithms can quickly extract useful information, organize data in an easy-to-understand way and present it to doctors to enhance treatment [].

-All in all, from the perspective of medical and health development, research into AI applied to medical data the development of automatic medical and health big data analysis dashboards have become highly relevant to the health industry in the medical and health field.
+All in all, from the perspective of medical and health development, research into AI applied to medical data the development of automatic medical and health big data analysis dashboards have become highly relevant to the health industry in the medical and health field [].

 1.3 Secondary Research Questions